-Under Annex VIII Section 8.4., column 2 of REACH, the performance of an appropriate in vivo somatic cell genotoxicity study must be considered if there is a positive result in any of the in vitro genotoxicity studies in Annex VII or VIII.
+Under Annex VII Section 8.4., Column 2 of REACH, the performance of an appropriate in vivo somatic cell genotoxicity study must be considered if there is a positive result in an in vitro gene mutation study in bacteria.

-Your dossier contains positive results for the in vitro mammalian cell micronucleus test which raise the concern for chromosomal aberrations.
+Your dossier contains positive results for the in vitro gene mutation study in bacteria which raise the concern for gene mutations.